ent-tbm/entgvsd1/sphinx/source/building.rst

    B20_plots.R                            Generates maps of all output files to outputs/plots directory.
    B20b_plots_custom.R                    Script for generating map(s) of single file specified at the command line.
    B21_plots_to_png.py                    Converts *.pdf format plots to *.png.
+   B22_plots_custom.R                     Generates map of file and variable specified at the command line.

 Modifying Parameters
 ====================